LabShengLi/nanome/docs/Usage.md

 # 3. Benchmarking experiment
-We constructed a list of benchmarking datasets contain Fast5 reads from 800 to 8,000  for NA19240.
-The datasets can be used upon request.
+We constructed a list of benchmarking datasets that contain Fast5 reads from 800 to 8,000  for NA19240.
+The datasets can be got by users upon request.
 Following command is running 'nanome' pipeline on our benchmarking datasets, please refer to the input parameters for pipeline `-config` params [conf/benchmarking.config](https://github.com/liuyangzzu/nanome/blob/master/conf/benchmarking.config).

 ```angular2html
 git clone https://github.com/liuyangzzu/nanome.git